AAP to move SC against appointment of ex-HC judge Umesh Kumar as DERC chairman | Politics

 - India

-The AAP government will move the Supreme Court against the appointment of former Allahabad High Court judge Umesh Kumar as the Delhi Electricity Regulatory Commission (DERC) chairman, Power Minister Atishi said on Thursday.
-Addressing a press conference, she said the government had recommended the name of Justice (retd) Sangeet Lodha for the post on June 21.
+The AAP government will move the Supreme Court against the appointment of former Allahabad High Court judge Umesh Kumar as the Delhi Electricity Regulatory Commission chairman, Power Minister Atishi said on Thursday.
+Addressing a press conference, she said the government had recommended the name of Justice (retd) Sangeet Lodha for the post on June 21. ''However, it was sidelined and former Allahabad High Court judge Umesh Kumar was appointed as the DERC chairman by the BJP-led Centre.
+This has been done to trouble the elected government of Delhi.
+In the coming days, we will approach the Supreme Court against this illegal appointment,'' Atishi said.

-However, it was ''sidelined and former Allahabad High Court judge Umesh Kumar was appointed as the chairman by the BJP-led Centre.
-This has been done to 'trouble' the elected government of Delhi.
-In the coming days, we will approach the Supreme Court against this 'illegal' appointment,'' she said.
+The minister charged that the Centre's move of appointing the Delhi Electricity Regulatory Commission (DERC) chairperson against the elected government's recommendation is ''unconstitutional'' and ''vindictive conspiracy''. ''The BJP is conspiring to shut down the free and 24x7 electricity supply in Delhi.
+They are exacting revenge from Delhiites for electing Arvind Kejriwal to power thrice,'' she alleged.

-A statement issued by the lieutenant governor's office on Wednesday night said Justice Kumar has been appointed the DERC chairman by President Droupadi Murmu.
+Chief Minister Arvind Kejriwal will never let the Delhi government's free electricity scheme shut down and the BJP's ''conspiracies'' will fail, she asserted.
+Meanwhile, the Delhi BJP accused the Kejriwal government of behaving ''childishly'' over the issue.
+Atishi further said that 'electricity' is a transferred subject and the central government is bound to act as per the aid and advice of the elected state government on all matters under the power department.
+A statement issued by the lieutenant governor's office on Wednesday night said Justice Kumar had been appointed the DERC chairman by President Droupadi Murmu.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)